 The first instrument (questionnaire) was administered to the subjects personally by the researcher and their response rate was high.
-Out of the 20 questionnaires administered to the teachers of English and head teachers, all the 20 were returned and all were found useable for the study.
+Out of the 20 questionnaires administered to the English teachers and head teachers, all the 20 were returned and all were found useable for the study.
 Out of the 180 English students used for the study, 100 were given questionnaires to respond to.
-All the 100 questionnaires administered to pupils were returned.
+All the 100 questionnaires administered on English students were returned.
 Among the roles suggested by the respondents, they reflected the following in the table below.

-Table 5 The Roles of Learning Resources and English language ability
+Table 4.4.
+The Roles of Learning Resources and English language ability

-No. Roles of appropriate resources to learners Frequency Percentage 1.
+No. Roles of appropriate resources to Frequency Percentage learners 1.
 Motivate learners 55 27.5% 2.
 Build confidence and self esteem 30 15% 3.
 Cater for individual differences and support weak learners 05 2.5% 4.
-Interest learners and make learning a fun 45 22.5% 5.
+Interest learners and make learning funs 45 22.5% 5.
 Increase on skills and helps in problem solving 10 5% 6.
 Increase comprehension skills in reading and understanding spoken language.
 35 17.5% 7.
 It helps in improving practical skills as well as increase learners' involvement and participation.
 20 10% Total 200 100%